20 Essential Sales Skills

 Finding potential customers who actually need what you sell makes everything else easier.
 Smart prospecting means researching before reaching out, personalizing your approach, and knowing when to move on.

-The best prospectors create ideal customer profiles so they don't waste time on poor-fit prospects.
+The best prospectors create ideal customer profiles to avoid wasting time on prospects who are not a good fit.
 They ask themselves, "Would this company actually benefit from our solution?" before making contact.

-Try setting up Google Alerts for trigger events like new funding rounds or leadership changes that indicate good times to reach out.
+Set up Google Alerts for trigger events, such as new funding rounds or leadership changes, that indicate good times to reach out.

 3. Negotiation